AcademySoftwareFoundation/aswf-docker/CONTRIBUTING.md

 ### Test Policy

-All functionality in the aswfdocker python library must be covered by an automated test.
+All functionality in the aswfdocker Python library must be covered by an automated test.

 * Any new functionality should be accompanied by a test that validates